jagh/enerGyPU/README.md

 enerGyPU for monitoring performance and power consumption on Multi-GPU
 ----------------------------------------------------------------------------------------

-enerGyPU is part of the research work Towards a Green Intelligence applied to health care and well-being. https://www.ucnlab.eu/en/system/files/fichiers/2016_garcia_henao_frederic_precioso_michel_riveill_pascal_staccini.pdf
+enerGyPU is part of the research work called "Towards a Green Intelligence applied to health care and well-being". https://www.ucnlab.eu/en/system/files/fichiers/2016_garcia_henao_frederic_precioso_michel_riveill_pascal_staccini.pdf

-* "testing" version is unstable branch of the master project dIAgnosNet
+* "enerGyPUTesting" version is unstable branch of the master project enerGyPU and dIAgnoseNet repositories.

 ### Clone a enerGyPUTesting branch